Steve Eisman

-Steven Eisman (/ˈaɪsmən/ EYE-smən; born July 8, 1962) is an American businessman and investor known for having shorted collateralized debt obligations (CDOs), thereby profiting from the collapse of the U.S. housing bubble in 2007–2008.
+Steven Eisman (/ˈaɪzmən/ EYEZ-mən; born July 8, 1962) is an American businessman and investor known for having shorted collateralized debt obligations (CDOs), thereby profiting from the collapse of the U.S. housing bubble in 2007–2008.

 Early life, education, and family

 Eisman grew up in New York City, where he attended Yeshiva schools.
 He attended the University of Pennsylvania, graduating magna cum laude in 1984.
 He then graduated from Harvard Law School with honors.
 His parents worked in finance; they were brokers for Oppenheimer Holdings.
 Eisman was unhappy with his work in law.
 His parents arranged a position for him at Oppenheimer working as an equity analyst.
 Oppenheimer's anti-nepotism rules required his parents Elliott and Lillian to pay the first year of his salary.

 Career

 FrontPoint Partners

 Eisman rose to fame betting against collateralized debt obligations at Greenwich, Connecticut-based FrontPoint Partners LLC, a subsidiary of Morgan Stanley.
 By 2010, he managed more than $1 billion for FrontPoint.
 Eisman left FrontPoint Partners in 2011 amid investor withdrawals following an investigation of illegal insider trading by healthcare portfolio manager Chip Skowron (who ran funds separate from Eisman).

 Eisman gained prominence after being profiled by Michael Lewis in his 2010 book The Big Short: Inside the Doomsday Machine.
 In the 2015 movie adaptation of Lewis' book, The Big Short, Eisman's name was changed to "Mark Baum", and he was portrayed by actor Steve Carell.